vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 draft: true
 ---

-Since Spring Framework 6, metrics and tracing get handled by [Micrometer](https://micrometer.io) - a vendor-neutral API for instrumenting code.
+Since Spring Framework 6/SpringBoot 3, metrics and tracing get handled by [Micrometer](https://micrometer.io) - a vendor-neutral API for instrumenting code.
 Micrometer also makes available and sends metrics to aggregators such as [Prometheus](https://prometheus.io), [InfluxDB](https://influxdata.com), [Netflix Atlas](https://netflix.github.io/atlas-docs/overview/) and more.
-Furthermore, Spring Actuator and Micrometer work together - Micrometer gathers metrics and can make them available on `management` endpoints via the Actuator.
+Furthermore, Spring Boot Actuator and Micrometer work together - Micrometer gathers metrics and can make them available on `management` endpoints via the Actuator.

 In this guide, we will take a look at the updated support for [Micrometer Tracing](https://micrometer.io/docs/tracing), which replaces [Spring Cloud Sleuth](https://spring.io/projects/spring-cloud-sleuth) support.
 There is a great [write-up](https://spring.io/blog/2022/10/12/observability-with-spring-boot-3) on this, which takes care of explaining a good chunk of details in a `WebMVC` setting.